cgiacomini/vagrant--kubernetes/examples/011-Storage/003-configmap/README.md

 # ConfigMap
+* ConfigMap for setting Environment variables
+* ConfigMap for configfiles
+* ConfigMap for command line arguments

 ## ConfigMap for setting Environment variables
 We can create configMaps for environment variable settings that will be used later by PODs